Community of Serb Municipalities: Demographics

 The Community's population estimates range between 70,000 and 125,000 inhabitants.
-The correct number of the population is unknown, due to the boycott of 2011 Kosovo census in North Kosovo and partial boycott in southern Serbian enclaves.
+The correct number of the population is unknown, due to the boycott of 2011 Kosovo census in North Kosovo and partial boycott in southern Serb enclaves.

-Ethnic groups

 There are seven municipalities in Kosovo with an ethnic Serb majority.
 The Albanian population in these municipalities ranged up to 25%, with relative majority in Novo Brdo, Štrpce and Klokot.
 Other ethnic groups include Bosniaks, Gorani, Romani and others.

 ECMI "calls for caution when referring to the 2011 census", due to the boycott by Serb-majority municipalities in North Kosovo and the partial boycott by Serb and Roma in southern Kosovo.

 The following table shows ethnic composition of these municipalities based on the estimates:

 Criticism

 Criticisms in the Albanian community

-The Brussels agreement between Belgrade and Prishtina was criticized by representatives of Albanians in south Serbia as they claim that the Brussels agreement gives Serbs in Kosovo autonomy, and thus warrants a similar level of autonomy for the municipalities in Serbia proper which have an Albanian majority.
-The Albanian party Vetëvendosje! has also staged violent protests against the agreement, as they believe that an autonomous Serb region within Kosovo would cripple the country's sovereignty and cement ethnic partition.
+The Brussels Agreement between Belgrade and Pristina was criticized by representatives of Albanians in south Serbia as they claim that the Brussels agreement gives Serbs in Kosovo autonomy, and thus warrants a similar level of autonomy for the municipalities in Serbia proper which have an Albanian majority.
+The Albanian party Vetëvendosje! has also staged protests against the agreement, as they believe that an autonomous Serb region within Kosovo would cripple the country's sovereignty and cement ethnic partition.
 Some in Albanian community complained that in return for the dismantling of the parallel institutions and participation of Serbs in elections the agreement leading to the establishment of the Association opened the space for the legally sanctioned Serbia's interference in local governance and therefore undermined sovereignty.
 Many argued that they have already made numerous overgenerous concessions in exchange for initial international recognitions.

-Criticisms in the Serbian community
+Criticisms in the Serb community

 The Brussels agreement has been criticized by the Democratic Party of Serbia which argued that it makes no mention of Serbia or its Constitution and laws, or UN Security Council Resolution 1244, while it does mention the Kosovo Constitution and laws, and therefore demanded a referendum on it.
-The Serbian Orthodox Church has called the agreement "a complete withdrawal of Serbia's institutions from the territory of its southern province and setting up limited autonomy of the Serb community in the area to the north of the Ibar bridge in Mitrovica within Hashim Thaçi's establishment".
+The Serbian Orthodox Church has called the agreement "a complete withdrawal of Serbia's institutions from the territory of its southern province and setting up limited autonomy of the Serb community in the area to the north of the Ibar Bridge in Mitrovica within Hashim Thaçi's establishment".
 Serbs in Northern Kosovo have also rallied against the agreement, and in support of the Assembly's continued rule in the Serb-majority municipalities.
-They feared that it represent Serbian retreat from the region and will lead to decreased levels of personal incomes and lower standards in terms of quality of public services once they are transferred from Serbian to the Kosovo system.
+They feared that it represents a Serbia's retreat from the region and will lead to decreased levels of personal incomes and lower standards in terms of quality of public services once they are transferred from the Serbian system to the Kosovo one.